Can Homeowners Insurance Drop You?

 Apply for a New Policy and Provide Accurate Information

-When applying for new homeowners insurance, ensure that you provide accurate and complete information to the insurance company.
-Transparency is key to securing coverage and withholding or misrepresenting information could lead to future complications.
-Providing honest and thorough details helps build trust with your new insurer and avoids potential issues.
+When applying for new homeowners insurance, provide accurate and complete information.
+Transparency helps you secure coverage, and withholding or misrepresenting information could lead to future complications.
+Honest details help build trust with your new insurer and prevent potential issues.

 What to Do if You Still Can’t Get Homeowners Insurance